PrathameshDhande22/Bloogo-App/README.md

 1. [Brevo](https://developers.brevo.com/) SMTP Mail Sender for verification of Email implemented in API.
 2. [https://app.logo.com/](https://app.logo.com/) for Creating the Bloogo logo.
 3. [write.as](https://write.as/) Reference for creating the blog.
 Using The above website design.
+4. [Footer Design](https://preview.colorlib.com/theme/bft/bootstrap-footer-17/#) Footer Design has been taken from the above website.
+5. [Moment.js](https://momentjs.com/) Used for Formatting the Date recieved From backend.
+6. [Html Parser](https://github.com/remarkablemark/html-react-parser) for converting the HTML string to JSX HTML.
+7. [Animate.css](https://animate.style/) for Animating some components.

 ## Timeline